Post-Newtonian Theory for Gravitational Waves: Compact binary systems

-In this section, following Ref.~\cite{BI03CM}, we shall investigate the problem of the stability, against dynamical perturbations, of circular orbits at the 3PN order.
-We propose to use two different methods, one based on a linear perturbation at the level of the center-of-mass equations of motion~\eqref{eomstruct}\,--\,\eqref{ABcoeff} in (standard) harmonic coordinates, the other one consisting of perturbing the Hamiltonian equations in ADM coordinates for the center-of-mass Hamiltonian \eqref{HADMcm}.
-We shall find a criterion for the stability of circular orbits and shall present it in an invariant way -- the same in different coordinate systems.
+In this section, we investigate the problem of the stability of circular orbits against dynamical perturbations.
+We propose to use two different methods, one based on a linear perturbation at the level of the center-of-mass equations of motion in harmonic coordinates, the other one consisting of perturbing the center-of-mass Hamiltonian equations in ADM coordinates.
+We shall find a gauge invariant criterion for the stability of circular orbits \citep{BI03CM}.
 We shall check that our two methods agree on the result.

-We deal first with the perturbation of the equations of motion, following Kidder, Will \& Wiseman~\cite{KWW93} (see their Section~III.A).
+We deal first with the perturbation of the equations of motion, following \cite{KWWisco}, see their Sect.~III.A.
 We introduce polar coordinates $(r,\varphi)$ in the orbital plane and pose $u\equiv \dot{r}$ and $\Omega\equiv \dot{\varphi}$.
-Then Eq.~\eqref{eomstruct} yields the system of equations
+In this section we restrict ourselves to the 3PN order.
+Then the equations of motion are purely instantaneous, as we neglect the non-local tail term \eqref{acctailCM}.
+Then Eq.~\eqref{dvdt} yields the system of equations